Bylaws

 Section 1.
 General

-The graduate dean, and the associate deans or assistant deans who may be appointed upon his/her recommendation shall conduct the administration of the Graduate School of Biomedical Sciences (GSBS).
+The graduate dean, as well as the associate deans or assistant deans who may be appointed upon the dean’s recommendation shall conduct the administration of the Graduate School of Biomedical Sciences (GSBS).

 Article 3.
 Purposes and Responsibilities of the Graduate Faculty Council